gaborhor/TADPREP/README.md

 ```

 ### Non-Native Dependencies
-- numpy
+- numpy *(For array operations and infinity checks)*
-- pandas
+- pandas *(Used extensively for dataframe manipulations)*
-- scikit-learn
+- scikit-learn *(Supplies scalers for numerical features)*
-- matplotlib
+- matplotlib *(For basic plotting)*
-- seaborn
+- seaborn *(For generating feature distribution plots)*

 ### Future Development
 Any thoughts about future development

 ### Acknowledgments
-- Dr. Sean Connin at the Ritchie School of Engineering for general encouragement and package design advice
+- Dr. Sean Connin at the Ritchie School of Engineering for his general encouragement and package design advice.
-- Thomas Mooney at the McDonnell Genome Institute for UX testing and code review
+- Thomas Mooney at the McDonnell Genome Institute for his UX testing and code review.